medsriha/student-directory/README.md

 name or last name.

-The methods have the following actions
+The methods have the following actions:

 ● addStudent - given the student object, add the new student into the three maps if the given student’s ID is not present in the directory.
 If the student’s ID is present, throw